 The degree that stand-up comedy material is “truthful” is dependent solely upon the comedian and what they choose to say and express for the stage.

-I should point out that whatever foundational “truth” a comedian is expressing should be easily recognized by the audience as “truthful”, accurate or factual in some way – otherwise the audience won’t respond to the comedian’s humorous perspective or point of view as it relates to the “truth” they present.
+I should point out that whatever foundational “truth” a comedian is expressing should be easily recognized by the audience as “truthful”, accurate or factual in some way or to some degree – otherwise the audience won’t respond to the comedian’s humorous perspective or point of view as it relates to the “truth” they present.

 But it’s not the level of “truthfulness” in stand-up comedy material that gives a comedian the ability to generate significant audience laughter.

 Stand-up comedy material can have very little literal truth or it can be virtually 100% truthful.

 What gives stand-up comedy its laughter power — much more so than the level of “truth” is the level of genuineness in which the comedy material is presented.

 It will always be this aspect of genuineness that either makes what the comedian has to say “truthful” so to speak or causes the audience to determine that a comedian is simply trying to mechanically “joke” an audience into laughing.

 Most comedy material usually employs some degree of exaggeration, no matter how “factually accurate” or “truthful” that comedy material may be.